llpeterson/direct/perspective.md

 Finally, in addition to last-mile, backbone, and mobile links, there are the links that you find inside a building or a campus—generally referred to as *local area networks* (LANs).
-Ethernet, and it's wireless cousin WiFi, are the dominant technologies in this space.
+Ethernet, and its wireless cousin Wi-Fi, are the dominant technologies in this space.

 This survey of link types is by no means exhaustive, but it should have given you a taste of the diversity of link types that exist and some of